alcp1/HMSG/README.md

 The following steps are needed to setup and configure the Raspberry Pi to run the **HMSG** software:

 ## Initial Raspberry Pi setup
+ * STEP 1: Install "Raspberry Pi Imager"
- * STEP 1: Flash the Raspberry Pi with the latest version “Raspberry Pi OS Lite”.
+ * STEP 2: Open the program, and click on "CHOOSE OS".
+Select "Raspberry Pi OS (other)" and then “Raspberry Pi OS Lite (32-bit)".
- * STEP 2: Connect the Raspberry Pi to a Monitor and a Keyboard (only needed for the initial configuration).
- * STEP 3: Power up the Raspberry Pi.
+ * STEP 3: Click on the gear icon for advanced options.
- * STEP 4: Login (default user: *pi* / default password: *raspberry*)
+ * STEP 4: Configure remote access with SSH:
+     - Setup hostname (to find the device on the network)
+     - Enable SSH
+     - Set username and password
+     - Click on "Save"
+ * STEP 5: Choose the storage, and then Write.
+ * STEP 6: Power the raspberry pi with the flashed sd card.
+At this point you can run a SSH client (for example, PuTTY) on your computer, and login to the Raspberry Pi remotely (using the username and password configured above).
- * STEP 5: Run config tool:
+ * STEP 7: On the command line, run config tool:
      ```
      sudo raspi-config
      ```
- * STEP 6: Inside the config tool, configure the following items:
+ * STEP 8: Inside the config tool, configure the following items:
-    * Localisation Options (for keyboard / timezone)
-    * System Options > Password (for secutiry)
-    * Interface Options > (Enable SSH Server)
     * Advanced Options > Expand Filesystem
  * STEP 7: Reboot
     ```
     sudo reboot
     ```
- * STEP 8: Setup the network options.
+ * STEP 8: Setup the network options (optional).
     ```
     sudo nano /etc/dhcpcd.conf
     ```